mp5782/2338-Project/README.md

 The python notebook `prep_data_classifiers.ipynb` is used for generating the labels for the machine learning classifiers.

-**Results**: The results folder includes the results of the interrupted time series analysis for both the outcomes at the subnational analysis.
+**Results**: The `Results` folder includes the results of the interrupted time series analysis for both the outcomes at the subnational analysis.